waywardgeek/infnoise/software/README.md

     $ sudo apt-get install libftdi-dev libusb-dev

 These include an open source drivers for the FT240X USB chip used on the Infinite Noise TRNG.
-Once this is done, to compile the infnoise program, simply make it:
+Once this is done, to compile the infnoise program, simply make and install it:

     $ make -f Makefile.linux

+To install it, run:

+    $ make -f Makefile.linux install

+This also installs a systemd service and the udev rules described below to start the driver automatically when the device is plugged in.

-To run the infnoise application, make sure the Infinite Noise USB stick is plugged in, and from a shell, type:
+To run the infnoise application manually, make sure the systemd service is stopped.
+Otherwise it will restart the daemon and disrupt you.

     $ sudo ./infnoise > randbytes